This post contains affiliate links. Please see our disclosure policy.

 - Make a double homemade pie crust, wrap in plastic wrap and let rest in the fridge for at least 1 hour before rolling out.
 If dough is firm, allow to warm at room temperature until pliable.1 double Homemade Pie Crust Recipe

-- In a large bowl whisk together all ingredients except peaches.¼ Cup Honey1 tablespoon Fresh Lemon Thyme2 Tbsp All Purpose Flour1 tablespoon Corn Starch1 teaspoon Vanilla6 tablespoon Fresh Lemon Juice
+- In a large bowl whisk together all ingredients except peaches.¼ Cup Honey, 1 Tbsp Fresh Lemon Thyme, 2 Tbsp All Purpose Flour, 1 Tbsp Corn Starch, 1 tsp Vanilla, 6 Tbsp Fresh Lemon Juice

 - Next gently add the sliced peaches and stir with a wooden spoon to coat them.4 Cups (4-5 peaches) Fresh Slice Peaches